About the Journal

 Peer Review Process

-All research manuscripts submitted to GMJ undergo double-anonymised peer review by at least two independent reviewers with relevant expertise and no conflicts of interest.
-Editorials and invited content may be reviewed at the editor’s discretion.
-GMJ offers an optional transparent peer-review pathway, under which reviewer reports and author responses may be published alongside the article upon mutual consent.
-Final publication decisions are made independently by the Editor-in-Chief and editorial team.
+All research manuscripts undergo double-anonymised peer review by at least two independent reviewers with relevant expertise and no conflicts of interest.
+Reviewers are selected from GMJ's external database based on subject expertise, methodological competence, and geographic relevance.
+GMJ offers an optional transparent peer-review pathway under which reviewer reports and author responses may be published alongside the article upon mutual consent.

 Publication Ethics and Research Integrity

-GMJ adheres to international standards of publication ethics and follows the principles of the Committee on Publication Ethics (COPE).
-Authors must confirm, where applicable, ethics committee approval, informed consent for identifiable material, registration of interventional studies, disclosure of funding sources and competing interests, and provision of data availability statements.
+GMJ adheres to the principles of the Committee on Publication Ethics (COPE).
+Authors must confirm ethics committee approval, informed consent for identifiable material, registration of interventional studies, disclosure of funding and competing interests, and provision of data availability statements.

 GMJ does not charge manuscript submission fees.
 If article processing charges (APCs) are introduced in the future, they will be transparently announced on the journal website, including waiver and discount policies.

-GMJ is published by PHIG.
 Sponsorships or advertising, if accepted, do not influence editorial decisions.
-Editorial decisions are made independently of the publisher, sponsors, or advertisers and are based solely on scholarly merit.
 All funding sources and potential conflicts of interest are disclosed within articles and on the journal website.

 Indexing and Discoverability